picture

 bitDepth

-Default: automatic for most images loaded from files, else 8 bits/channel
+Default: automatic for images loaded from files, 8 bits/channel for images from image matrixes

-PsychBench automatically detects this for most images loaded from files.
-If it can't, or if you use dataExpr above to get the image from an image array, then you can specify bits per pixel channel (e.g. R, G, B) here.
+If you use dataExpr above to get the image from an image array, you can specify bits per pixel channel (e.g. R, G, B) here.
 Usually leave at default = 8 (pixel channel values between 0–255).
+Ignored for images loaded from files, where PsychBench automatically detects bit depth.

 Or if you use positions below to show multiple images, you can use a vector for different bit depths.